Swanson scores again as US beats Japan 1-0 at SheBelieves - WHIZ News

+U.S. coach Vlatko Andonovski said Swanson’s speed certainly makes his life easier.
+He also made clear Swanson showed much more on her goal, controlling the ball with two touches in the air at full speed.

+“That’s technicality,” Andonovski said.
+“I mean that’s a very skillful player.
+And then at the end, with the pressure on the back … when she finished that goal, it looked like the game stopped for her so she can finish, do her final touch.”

-The forward in her team-best fourth start this year leads the U.S. in scoring after scoring both goals in Thursday night’s 2-0 win over Canada in Orlando to start this annual event.
+The forward in her team-best fourth start this year leads the U.S. in scoring after scoring both goals in Thursday night’s win over Canada in Orlando.
+She tied Megan Rapinoe for most goals by any player at this event at seven after not making the cut for the 2021 Olympics.

+Rapinoe said Swanson pulled herself out of a tough period and is now showing what she’s all about.

+“To be honest, she’s one of the best players in the world,” Rapinoe said.
+“It’s hard to even have words.
+She’s just so smooth, and everything just looks easy.”

 Goalkeeper Casey Murphy preserved the shutout with a a couple big saves, her first off a shot by Yui Hasegawa’s right foot right in front of the box in the 81st minute.
 Murphy made another big save early in the four minutes of stoppage time, smothering a left-footed shot by Jun Endo.

+“Those are the moments you train for, right, is those big saves in the last 10 to 15 minutes,” Murphy said.
+“So it was just staying in the game and making sure that I was doing whatever it took to keep the ball out of the back of the net.”

-Rose Lavelle sat out her second straight game in this event, which concludes Wednesday in a doubleheader in Texas with the Americans playing Brazil after Japan plays Canada.
+Rose Lavelle sat out her second straight game.
+The Americans will be looking for their fourth straight win in this annual event Wednesday night in Texas they play Brazil after Japan plays Canada.
 Brazil plays Canada in Sunday’s second game.

 Ashley Sanchez missed a header from the center of the box left in the 53rd minute off a pass from Kristie Mewis.